-- b.
-A minor in East Asian Studies requires EASIA 101, and a minimum of ★12 to a maximum of ★42 at the senior level, selected from approved cross-listed East Asian content courses, or from non-language courses offered by the Department, and which must include a minimum of ★6 at the 300- or 400-level.)
-See §43.3(5) for regulations pertaining to cross-listed courses. - c.
-A combined languages minor is not offered, nor is a minor in Korean.
+A minor in East Asian Studies requires EASIA 101, and a minimum of ★12 to a maximum of ★42 at the senior level, selected from approved cross-listed East Asian content courses, or from non-language courses offered by the Department, and which must include a minimum of $\star 6$ at the 300- or 400-level including $\star 3$ at the 400-level.
+See §43.3(5) for regulations pertaining to cross-listed courses.